 CB1 receptors are mainly found in in the brain and nervous system, plus in peripheral organs and tissues.
 CB2 receptors are a part of the immune system.
 The psychoactive phytocannabinoid (plant cannabinoid) THC (tetrahydrocannabinol) activates the CB1 and CB2 receptors.
 THC is the cannabinoid that creates euphoric/hallucinogenic effects commonly associated with marijuana.

-Cannabidiol is non-intoxicating and can dampen the psychoactive action of THC, although this is still debated.
+Cannabidiol is non-intoxicating and may dampen the psychoactive action of THC, although this is still debated.
 While CBD does not directly stimulate CB1 and CB2 receptors, it activates others including adenosine and serotonin receptors.
 This interaction and resulting release of neurotransmitters can have positive effects relating to anxiety, inflammation, cognition, motor control, pain perception, nausea and appetite.